On the temporal tweezing of cavity solitons: NCVA System of Equations for Temporal Tweezing of Cavity Soliton

 \section{NCVA System of Equations for Temporal Tweezing of Cavity Soliton}

 In this Appendix, we present the resulting modified Euler-Lagrange equations of motion from the LL Eq.~(\ref{eq:LLETweeze}) for temporal tweezing based on the NCVA where the over-dot denotes derivative with respect to $z$.
-For explicit integrals $I_a$, $I_b$, $I_c$, $I_d$, $I_{\sigma}$, and $I_{\xi}$ please see Appendix~\ref{AppendixB}.
+Before presenting these equations, we provide the effective Lagrangian $\overline{L}$ evaluated on the Gaussian ansatz Eq.~\eqref{6pAnsatzTweeze}:

-{ \fontsize{6}{0}\selectfont \myskip{-1.2ex}
+{\fontsize{6}{0}\selectfont \myskip{-1.2ex}{ } }